 - 1 medium onion, chopped

 - 1 tablespoon potato starch (you can use corn starch or arrowroot)

 - About 1/2 pound sausage

-In the same frying pan, fry the onion with the butter.
+In the same frying pan, fry the onion in the butter.
 (Cooking it in the same pan will help is soak up the sausage leftovers and give it even more flavor) When the onion turns transparent, turn the burner down to low and add in the milk and starch.
-Make sure you are continually stirring at this post so the milk doesn't scald.
+Make sure you are continually stirring at this post so the milk doesn’t scald.
 Cook until the sauce starts to get thick.